Novak Djokovic: Views on diet, medicine, and science

-Opposition to COVID-19 vaccine mandate
+Opposition to the COVID-19 vaccine mandate

 During the ATP Tour's shutdown due to the COVID-19 pandemic, in a Facebook live stream with other Serbian athletes hosted in April 2020, Djokovic indicated he opposes vaccination and would not be forced to take a COVID vaccine just to be able to return to the Тour.
 He later clarified his remarks by stating that he is not against all kinds of vaccines, but that he is against forced vaccination.
 He added that he was extremely careful about what he puts into his body.

 Djokovic's views came under increased scrutiny in late 2021, in the run-up to the 2022 Australian Open, after comments made by Australian government officials indicated that tennis players would need to be vaccinated to enter the tournament.
 Prior to the tournament, Djokovic had refused to state publicly whether he was vaccinated or not, but had made comments stating his concern over the possibility of a hotel quarantine in Australia.
 However, while being interviewed by the Australian Border Force in January 2022, Djokovic confirmed to the officer interviewing him that he was unvaccinated.

 "The principles of decision making on my body are more important than any title or anything else."

 — —Djokovic, on why he is willing to forgo playing major tournaments.

-Several commentators feel that Djokovic's stance against the COVID-19 vaccine could damage his placement among the all-time great tennis players as he would not be able to participate in the major tournaments where vaccination is required for entry while others have applauded his view of having a choice.
+Several commentators felt that Djokovic's stance against the COVID-19 vaccine could damage his placement among the all-time great tennis players, as he would not be able to participate in the major tournaments where vaccination was required for entry while others have applauded him making his own decision.
 He was unable to play the 2022 Australian Open, where he was the defending champion and the favorite to win.
 Shortly thereafter, he lost the No. 1 ranking he had held for a record 373 weeks.
-Due to the federal government's vaccination policy for non-US citizens, Djokovic was unable to enter the United States to play the 2022 US Open, another major tournament he was the favorite to win.
+Due to the federal government's vaccination policy for non-U.S. citizens, Djokovic was unable to enter the United States to play the 2022 US Open, another major tournament where he was favored to win.

 In an interview with the BBC on 15 February 2022, a few weeks after the tournament, Djokovic stated he does not associate with the wider anti-vax movement.
 However, he believes in personal freedom of choice and supports an individual's right to choose whether or not they receive a vaccine.
-He re-affirmed sticking to his principles and refusal to receive a vaccine, saying that he would be willing to forgo entry into tournaments which are held in countries mandating the vaccine even if it cost him his career records and placement among the all-time great players.
+He reaffirmed sticking to his principles and his refusal to receive a vaccine, saying that he would be willing to forgo entry into tournaments that are held in countries mandating the vaccine, even if it cost him his career records and placement among the all-time great players.